-In addition, students will hold a summer internship, in which they will take the skills learned in the classroom and practice them in a professional setting, and then present a capstone project informed by their internship experience.
-Denison’s proximity to Columbus will give students access to world class corporations and organizations in fields as diverse as marketing and communications, product development, public health, community development, and banking and finance.
+Denison’s proximity to Columbus gives students access to world-class corporations and organizations, to apply their knowledge in fields as diverse as marketing and communications, product development, public health, community development, and banking and finance.

 The major has four components:

-- Four classes in total of mathematics and computer science.
-Calculus and statistics, as well as two computer science classes are an essential platform for the technical side of data analytics.
+- Four classes in total of mathematics and computer science, which are an essential platform for the technical side of data analytics.

-- Three classes of interdisciplinary work – this is the area of inquiry that the student feels most drawn to work in.
-Students will do a capstone project in this field.
+- Three classes of interdisciplinary work – this is the area of inquiry, such as psychology, biology or environmental studies, that the student feels most drawn to work in.
+Students will also undertake a capstone project in this field.

-Students who graduate with a data analytics major will be thoroughly versed in the technical knowledge necessary to work with quantitative and qualitative data; they will possess expertise in their field, through study and real-world problem solving; and they will have ready-made networks in their field through coursework and the required internship.
-They will be prepared to launch into the professions of their choice, ready to advance policy, do ethical research and to make a difference in the world.
+Students who graduate with a data analytics major are thoroughly versed in the technical knowledge necessary to work with quantitative and qualitative data; they possess expertise in their field, through study and real-world problem solving; and they have ready-made networks through coursework and the internship.
+They are prepared to launch into the professions of their choice, ready to advance policy, do ethical research and to make a difference in the world.